Skip to Main Content

 Succession planning can be an exciting, satisfying process for owners of closely held businesses, but it also involves difficult issues that must be tackled head on.
 One of the major challenges that entrepreneurs encounter is determining the best way to pass on the ownership of their business to their children or other heirs.

 The business owner can choose any number of methods of transferring ownership of a company, while simultaneously potentially mitigating gift and estate taxes and probate costs.
-One vehicle that may be useful is a form of grantor trust called a GRAT.
+One vehicle that may be useful is a form of trust called a grantor retained annuity trust, or a GRAT.
 A GRAT may be appropriate for business owners who:

-• Have a business currently or likely to appreciate rapidly
+• Have a business currently that is likely to appreciate rapidly

-• Would like to maintain control of the business and are interested in passing shares of the business (with the underlying economic interest of those shares) to their beneficiaries
+• Would like to maintain control of the business and are interested in passing shares of the business (with the underlying value of those shares) to their beneficiaries

 • Wish to maintain an income stream from the business but are comfortable parting with growth in the value of the business